MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

   node.runAction(SKAction.moveBy(CGVector(dx: 0, dy: -55), duration: 0.10))
 >
-  /* Reduce zPosition to stop zPosition climbing over UI */ node.zPosition--
+  /* Reduce zPosition to stop zPosition climbing over UI */ node.zPosition -= 1
 }
 ```
 >

 Run the game...
 Should look a lot better now.

-Your applying a *moveBy* action to move every piece of sushi in the sushi tower down by `55` pixels.
+You're applying a *moveBy* action to move every piece of sushi in the sushi tower down by `55` pixels.
 You're also decreasing the *Z-Position* of each piece.
-If you recall every time a new piece is added the *Z-Position* is incremented, the problem here is as the position climbs it will eventually become higher than other visual elements such as our UI.
+If you recall every time a new piece is added the *Z-Position* is incremented, the problem here is as the position climbs it will eventually become higher than other visual elements such as the UI.
 This way you keep the *Z-Position* of all the pieces in a manageable range.

 #Animating the sushi